 To maximize the full value of your next small digital/technology acquisition, make sure your integration process preserves, and is ultimately transformed by, the full assets of the firm – it’s people, customer relationships and operating models.
 There are four integration actions that will help you preserve these assets:

 Consider Brand and Customer Experience Early and Often

 Ensure all functional discussions include conversations around customer impact and set the precedent that customer impact and experience is a priority.
 Assess how the integration is impacting your customer experience in terms of disruption and potential opportunity from initial deal planning through to deal close.
 You should leverage your existing customer journey maps to assess the potential impact.
 Consider creating a standard set of journeys that you can show side by side between yours and the acquired company’s customer journey to define a future consolidated journey.

-After deal close you may want to discuss details of the acquisition with your largest and most strategically important customers (particularly the key customer of the acquired firm).
-For you own customers, this provides a great opportunity to discuss what it could mean for them and how they could benefit from the new products or capabilities.
+After the deal close, you may want to discuss details of the acquisition with your largest and most strategically important customers (particularly the key customer of the acquired firm).
+For your own customers, this provides a great opportunity to discuss what it could mean for them and how they could benefit from the new products or capabilities.

 Broaden Your Culture Assessments

 Standard culture assessments help businesses understand the broader cultural and ways of working differences between the two organizations, but rarely provide enough insight into how the cultural differences will impact the ways of working.
 Nor do they place an emphasis on what the acquirer can or should do for the acquired business.
 You should broaden your culture assessments to identify key processes where digital capabilities are likely to have a high impact such as product development, experience, marketing and sales.